bbenkle/YotoBookMaker/README.md

 **Export options:** M4A or M4B · 64–192 kbps · Mono (recommended for Yoto)

+**Yoto has a maximum upload size of 500MBs for Make Your Own Playlist:** Please use the size estimator to find the correct export.

 #### JSON Timestamps format

 If you choose **JSON Timestamps**, browse to a `.json` file containing your chapter list.
 Each entry needs a title and a start/end time: